elpres — electronic presentations

 \auvimm{\includegraphics{/path/to/poster.png}}{./audiofile.mp3}

-If you hit the poster area with the mouse pointer, it will launch the default application for audio files in a seperate window.
+If you hit the poster area with the mouse pointer, it will launch the default application for audio files in a separate window.
 This should be possible even if the pdf-viewer works if fullscreen-mode at the time of presentation.
-If this does not work, it may be necessary to insert as "launch" command:
+If this does not work, it may be necessary to insert as “launch” command:

 \auvimm{[video-file]}{run:./videofile.mp4}